Highland Hills Dental Answers Your Dental Questions

 Enamel is the hard layer that shields the inside of your tooth, which includes the very sensitive roots of your teeth.
 When your tooth’s enamel is worn away from tooth decay and age, the tooth becomes much more sensitive to heat and cold.
 A filling or crown might help.
 Your gums also protect your root from sensitivity, but gum disease can force the gums to recede.
 Recontouring and grafting treatments can help protect those parts of your tooth again.
 There are also special toothpastes on the market that can help with oral sensitivity.

 Teeth grinding (or bruxism) doesn’t have one specific cause, although it has been linked with anxiety as well as Sleep-related breathing disorders, which may need to be medically identified.
 We may recommend a TMJ (Jaw Joint) assessment to determine whether or not that may be an issue and how best to resolve it.
 Besides at-home techniques we can suggest to help reduce the possibly of teeth grinding during sleep, our dentist can prescribe a custom sleep appliance that can help keep your jaw in place at night.
 This will not only reduce the change of pain, but also help you protect your teeth from wearing down.

-Whether you’re struggling with a toothache or wish your smile was straighter, Highland Hills & Northfield Dental are here to help!
+Whether you’re struggling with a toothache or wish your smile was straighter, Highland Hills Dental is here to help!

 Our team of kid-friendly Dental Professionals are dedicated to helping bring compassionate dental care to all of our clients.